 You may dispose of animals weighing less than 100 pounds at either of the transfer stations.
-Just notify the scale house operator and they can make arrangements for proper disposal.
+Notify the scale house operator when you enter the facility and they can make arrangements for proper disposal.

 Disposing of animals greater than 100 pounds involves making arrangements with the landfill staff at least 24 hours in advance.
-You must then travel to a transfer station to be weighed and the fees collected, then transport the animal to the landfill for disposal.
+The transported animal must first travel to a transfer station to be weighed and have fees collected, then transported to the landfill for disposal.
 See the Fee Resolution for pricing options.

 Property taxes are due December 20th and June 20th of each year.
 The first half is due and payable in December with the balance due the following June.